Kr1shnam00rthi/Task-Management-System/README.md

 ### Description

-+ Devised the backend for a Personal Task Manager to facilitate easier and more efficient task management.
-+ Managed requests by setting up a scalable Node.js backend integrated with a MySQL database to handle CRUD operations via RESTful APIs.
++ Developed the backend for a scalable to-do app using Node.js and MySQL, performing CRUD operations to efficiently manage tasks via RESTful APIs.
 + Implemented JWT-based authentication to securely manage user sessions.

 ### Routes